 Frequently Asked Questions

-A: Accidents normally stay on your record for three to five years.
-Tickets also stay for the same amount of time.
+Accidents normally stay on your record for three to five years.
+Tickets also remain on your driving record this long.
 Racking up too many tickets or accidents could cause your insurance rates to skyrocket.
 It can also make insurance companies label you as a high-risk driver.
 This could make getting insurance difficult.

-A: It depends.
-Keep in mind that accident forgiveness won’t keep your rates from rising after a previous accident.
+It depends.
+Keep in mind that this coverage won’t keep your rates from rising after a previous accident.
 It’ll only cover future at-fault collisions.

 Keep in mind that you probably can’t get it if you have any accidents on your record.
 Each company has a unique set of requirements for people to qualify for it.
 Make sure to check with your insurer for their requirements.

-A: Yes, State Farm does have a form of accident forgiveness they offer to loyal customers who have been accident-free for nine years.
+Yes, State Farm has a form of accident forgiveness.
+However, it’s only offered to loyal customers who have been accident-free for nine years.
 But you can’t purchase it or add it to your policy.
 If you’re a long-time State Farm customer with a great driving record, it might be worth asking your agent if you qualify.